Ideas @75, Resolve @75, Actions @ 75, Achievements @ 75

 The Government of India has made 75 years of Independence a unique landmark in the march of our great nation and has come up with new initiatives, programs, and competitions to give shape to the various schemes for the future so that in the next 25 years i.e. 2047 when India celebrates the centenary of independence, it positions itself as top nation of the world in every aspect.
 Amrit Yatra has been started with Amrit Kaal for the next 25 years.
 In this restless journey, India is determined to set new standards of self-reliance.
 This development journey is already leaving a mark as a rich and glorious legacy for tomorrow's New India.

 Seven - and - a - half decades have passed since we became independent, throwing off the yoke of colonial rule through a long run struggle, which has caught the attention of the world.
-India, strong and tall as the Himalayas in the North, wide & deep as the ocean in Kanyakumari in the south, is celebrating Azadi Ka Amrit Mahotsav with the theme - 'Nation First, Always First'.
+India, strong and tall as the Himalayas in the North, wide & deep as the ocean in Kanyakumari in the south, is celebrating Azadi Ka Amrit Mahotsav with the core principle of good governance - 'Nation First, Always First'.
 This is a significant milestone in the journey of our republic and is an opportunity for reflection and introspection on our past achievements and future challenges.
 On the occasion of Amrit Mahotsav of freedom, the country is bowing to all its freedom fighters and brave heroes who continue to sacrifice themselves day and night in the defense of the nation.
 While we celebrate our freedom today, we cannot forget the pain of partition that still pierces through the heart of all Indians.
 This has been one of the biggest tragedies of the last century.
 After attaining freedom, these people were forgotten too soon.
 In 2021, India has taken an emotional decision to commemorate August 14 as “Partition Horrors Remembrance Day” in the memory of the victims of partition.
 Those who were subjected to inhuman circumstances, suffered torturous treatment, they could not even receive a dignified cremation.
 They must all remain alive and never get erased from our memories.
 The decision of celebrating “VIBHAJAN VIBHISHIKA SMRITI DIWAS” is a befitting tribute from every Indian to them.

 At midnight on August 15, 1947, Independent India was born as its first Prime Minister Jawaharlal Nehru, proclaimed 'a tryst with destiny...a moment...which comes but rarely in history, when we step out from the old to new, when an age ends, and when the soul of a nation, long suppressed, finds utterance.'
 With those words he launched idea on a remarkable journey - creating a national identity out of a country that many said couldn't be a nation at all.
 After centuries of subjugation and struggle, when India attained independence on August 15, 1947, it was a new dawn filled with hope and promise of a better future.
 But challenges were enormous—poverty, illiteracy, malnutrition, and lack of any worthwhile industrial and scientific base, to name a few.
 Now as we look back to the seventy-five-year journey of our republic, we have reasons to be proud of the considerable distance we have travelled.
 Gandhiji taught us that slow and steady steps in the right direction are preferable to rapid strides in the wrong direction.
 The world looks up at the miracle of India, home to the plurality of traditions and yet the biggest and most vibrant democracy.